antvis/G6/packages/site/docs/manual/advanced/state-new.en.md

 };
 ```

-#### State Styles for Sub Shape
+#### State Styles for Sub-shapes

-In general, an item(node/edge) consists several a keyShape and some sub shapes.
-Before V3.4, state styles are only available for keyShape, which means users need to define state styles for other sub shapes in `setState` function when custom a node or an item type.
+On the ascpect of drawing, an item(node/edge) has a graphics group, which contains a keyShape and several sub-shapes.
+Before V3.4, state styles are only available on keyShape, which means users need to define state styles for other sub shapes in `setState` function when custom a node or an item type.

 G6 3.4 supports state styles for sub shapes.
 They can also be defined by two ways as [Global State](/#global-state) and State for [Single Node/Edge](/#state-for-single-nodeedge).
 Now we show how to define the global state styles for sub shapes as an example.